Trichloroethylene Exposure Leads to Litigation

 If you believe you may have developed an illness because of TCE exposure, it’s important to find a law firm with extensive experience in environmental litigation to handle your claim.
 TCE lawsuits are complex and should be handled by an experienced law firm that has a history of success securing compensation for clients or communities injured by TCE.

-In March 2021, members of Congress presented a bill to the House of Representatives that would allow injured veterans, families and civilians to file a claim if they were injured by TCE-contaminated water at Marine Corps Base Camp Lejeune in Jacksonville, North Carolina.
-If passed, the Camp Lejeune Justice Act of 2021 would allow injured parties who are currently barred from filing a claim by the state’s statute of limitations to file a lawsuit seeking compensation for their injuries.
+In August 2022, President Biden signed a bill into law that would allow injured veterans, families and civilians to file a claim if they were injured by TCE-contaminated water at Marine Corps Base Camp Lejeune in Jacksonville, North Carolina.
+The Camp Lejeune Justice Act of 2022, a part of the Honoring Our PACT Act of 2022, would allow injured parties who are currently barred from filing a claim by the state’s statute of limitations to file a lawsuit seeking compensation for their injuries.